-All EFSD loans are repayable, have finite maturities, and carry interest.
-The Fund does not extend grants.
-To receive an EFSD loan, a borrower should have no debt arrears to the EFSD itself, to any of its member countries, or to other IFIs.
-All EFSD loans are extended within country access limits, set in proportion to GNI per capita.
+To receive an EFSD financing, a borrower should have no debt arrears to the EFSD itself, to any of its member states, or to other IFIs.
+All EFSD credits and loans are extended within country access limits, set in proportion to GNI per capita of the member states.

 Lending decisions are based on the assessment of: